-Although many people have the misconception that loans and cash outs aren't extremely harmful, the committee chair points out that research shows the opposite.
-Pre-retirement distributions are, according to their report, the most harmful forms of plan leakage in the contribution system.
-Their research also shows that cash outs might lower the likelihood that participants will replace most of their income in their plans by more than five percentage points.
-The reduction rate for hardship withdrawals may be as high as three percentage points.
-When the projected impact of hardship withdrawals, cash outs and participation delays are combined, the success probability falls by more than 14 percentage points.
-This total presents a failure risk for retirement income replacement.
+The report finds that cash outs may lower the likelihood that participants will replace most of their income by more than five percentage points, while hardship withdrawals can reduce replacement rates by up to three percentage points.
+When the projected impacts of hardship withdrawals, cash outs and participation delays are combined, the probability of success falls by more than 14 percentage points, creating a substantial failure risk for retirement income replacement.

 - Encourage rollovers by offering online options.